 Lost Diamond Ring Portsmouth, RI… Found!

-A Facebook message brought me to Portsmouth, RI in search of a lost diamond ring.
-Sometimes the heartbroken ring owner knows where they lost their ring and sometimes, they don’t.
+A Facebook message brought me to Portsmouth, Rhode Island, in search of a lost diamond ring.
+Sometimes the heartbroken ring owner knows where they lost their ring, and sometimes, they don’t.
 This was a situation where the ring could have been in multiple places.
-Kate first realized the ring was missing after pulling her hand from the cool water while picking up a rock for her young son.
-This area is the best place to start because the cool water causes fingers to restrict which can allow the ring to slip right off.
-This particular beach was mostly golf ball size cobblestone with a few runoff channels holding finer pebbles and sand.
-Understanding how the moves things around and knowing the ring was lost only two days prior, should have left the ring in plain sight.
-After combing the area a few times, I was starting to think the ring wasn’t further up on the beach closer to the entrance.
-Until I heard Kate and her friend talking about this particular sea shell she remembered her son picking out of the water.
-I beelined for that area and the very first signal I heard revealed a glimmer of gold.
+Kate first realized the ring was missing after pulling her hand from the chilly water while picking up a rock for her young son.
+This area is the best place to start because the cool water causes fingers to restrict, allowing the ring to slip right off.
+This particular beach was mostly golf ball size cobblestone with a few runoff channels holding more delicate pebbles and sand.
+Understanding how the moves things around and knowing the ring was lost only two days prior should have left the ring in plain sight.
+After combing the area a few times, I started to think the ring wasn’t further up on the beach closer to the entrance.
+Until I heard Kate and her friend talking about this particular seashell, she remembered her son picking it up.
+I beelined for that area, and the very first signal I heard revealed a glimmer of gold.
 Find found!
-The ring slipped off into the fine sand and was almost completely buried!
+The fine sand had almost completely buried the ring!
 Can you see the ring in this photo?

 Rarely passing the opportunity for a good surprise, I left the ring undisturbed in the sand and stones.
-With my heart pumping and fumbling with my phone camera for what seemed like ten minutes, I called Kate over to confirm the sea shell she mentioned earlier.
-After looking down for a moment, Kate yelled out, “oh my god there it its.”
+With my heart pumping and fumbling with my phone camera for what seemed like ten minutes, I called Kate over to confirm the seashell she mentioned earlier.
+After looking down for a moment, Kate yelled out, “oh my god, there it is.”
 Everybody in the neighborhood knew Kate found her lost ring!